 Within a soccer team, each player has a different role to play.
 They’ll position themselves on the field in the place they are expected to play in.
 One of the most important players in any soccer team is the midfielder.
 But what does a midfielder actually do?

+A midfielder in soccer is a player positioned in the center of the field between the defenders and the forwards.
 The role of a midfielder is to provide the link between the attack and the defense.
-The midfielder must be able to keep possession of the ball and pass with accuracy.
 They are expected to defend as well as attack and will attempt to control and dictate the tempo of the game.

 Although this is an overview of what a midfielder does there is a whole lot more that a midfielder can and should do when needed.

 I’ve broken down into 10 different areas the roles a midfielder is expected to perform in a game and what they actually do.

 Whether you’re here looking to simply learn more about what a midfielder does or you’re actually looking to improve as a midfielder yourself, hopefully, you will find this useful.

 But first, before we look at the 10 areas, let’s quickly look at the 4 different types of midfielder.

 - The defensive midfielder

 Different types of a Midfielder

 As the name suggests an attacking midfielder has more of a responsibility for helping out with the team’s attacks on the opposition than the other midfielders.